Lythgoe History, Family Crest & Coats of Arms

 In the Middles Ages scribes spelled names by their sound.
 Often a name was written under a different spelling variation each time it was recorded.
 Lythgoe has appeared as Lithgow, Lithgoe, Lithcow and others.

-Another 53 words (4 lines of text) are included under the topic Early Lythgoe Notables in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) are included under the topic Early Lythgoe Notables in all our PDF Extended History products and printed products wherever possible.